sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 {{< platformBlockClose >}}

-{{< platformBlock "macOS RHEL/CentOS Ubuntu/Debian" >}}
+{{< platformBlock "macOS RHEL/CentOS Ubuntu/Debian Windows" >}}

 ## Install sensuctl
 Sensu 2.0 can be configured and used with the sensuctl (pronounced “Sensu cuddle”) command line utility.
-Sensu CLI (sensuctl) packages are available for macOS, Ubuntu/Debian, and RHEL/CentOS.
+Sensu CLI (sensuctl) packages are available for macOS, Ubuntu/Debian, RHEL/CentOS, and Windows.

 ### 1. Install the package